lisaterumi/BioBertPT/README2.md

 <img src="./logo-biobertpr1.png" alt="Logo BioBERTpt">

-# BioBertPT - Portuguese  Clinical BERT
+# BioBERTpt - Portuguese  Clinical BERT

 This repository contains fine-tuned [BERT](https://github.com/google-research/bert) models trained on the clinical domain for Portuguese language.
 BERT-multilingual-cased were trained with clinical narratives from Brazilian hospitals and abstracts of scientific papers from Pubmed and Scielo.